 Running your own business as a web developer — whether you’ve got a team of developers or are freelancing — you will be faced with the challenge of bringing in a steady stream of revenue.
-Building profitable business with consistent cash flow takes work, regardless of how talented at web development you or your agency may be.
+You may be wondering how to build business relationships that are profitable and have consistent cash flow.
+This takes work, regardless of how talented at web development you or your agency may be.
 Smoothing out the ebbs and flows of an erratic revenue stream requires building relationships within your own web development circles and beyond.
 It requires interacting with a greater network of web designers, print designers, marketing firms and creative agencies — anyone who might be able to refer work your way.
 In the twelve years we’ve been doing web development at Pelago we’ve learned a thing or two about forging profitable business relationships.

 Connect with print and web design agencies

 Not everyone can code.
 There are plenty of more traditional print-oriented designers and agencies who offer web design services, but don’t have the in-house expertise to develop web sites.
 And there are web design agencies who may need help developing web sites when business picks up.
 You want to connect with them.
 Do a few jobs together so they can experience firsthand how well you work with a team.
 Do good work and they will hire you again and again.
 Fielding web development jobs from a print or web design agency is a great way to maintain a steady cash flow.
 And the more you work with the same group of people at these web and creative agencies, the more rapport you will develop, which just makes working together a no-brainer in the log run.